savoirtech/apache-cxf-soap-performance/README.md

 # Apache CXF SOAP Performance

 You know what would be fun?
-Running 1 Billion soap invocations through CXF!
+Attempting to run 1 Billion soap invocations through CXF in 8 hours!

 # The Setup